Reblexis/german-teacher/readme.md

 # German teacher

-The goal of this app is to help you learn rules in the german language as fast as possible.
+The goal of this app is to help you learn german rules and vocabulary.
+It is currently in development and therefore contains only core features.
+For future, there is a plan to add advanced statistics, more practice modes, better feedback loop and background intelligence that would allow for more effective learning.

+## Setup ##
+So far only one setup has been tested:
+- Windows 11
+- Python 3.10.8

+## Installation ##
+1. Clone the repository
+2. Install the requirements using `pip install -r requirements.txt`

 ## Word types ##
 Each word if of a certain type.